The Story

 Uber chapter

 That's where I learned what it really means to ship models that matter.
-Not models that look good in a presentation — models that have to make real decisions for millions of people, every day.
-The gap between "ML that works on your laptop" and "ML that works at Uber scale" is enormous, and closing it changed how I think about everything.
+Not models that look good in a presentation.
+Models that have to make real decisions for millions of people, every day.

 "The gap between ML that works on your laptop and ML that works at Uber scale is enormous.
 Closing it changed how I think about everything."